 - Two letters of recommendation from persons familiar with the applicant’s scholastic achievement and potential.

-- A sample of the applicant’s written work that demonstrates his or her ability to conduct historical research and/or the ability to analyze critically the work of others.
+- A sample of the applicant’s written work that demonstrates their ability to conduct historical research and/or the ability to analyze critically the work of others.

 Please visit the History department’s website for information on the History Department Application.